apache/jena-site/source/documentation/ontology/__index.md

-cardinality | The property has exactly *n* values, for some positive integer n. min cardinality | The property has at least *n* values, for some positive integer n. max cardinality | The property has at most *n* values, for some positive integer n.
+cardinality | The property has exactly *n* values, for some positive integer n. min cardinality | The property has at least *n* values, for some positive integer n. max cardinality | The property has at most *n* values, for some positive integer n. object has self | A self-restriction consists of an object property expression `p`, and it contains all those individuals that are connected by `p` to themselves.

-Note that, at present, the Jena ontology API has only limited support for OWL2's qualified cardinality restrictions (i.e. `cardinalityQ`, `minCardinalityQ` and `maxCardinalityQ`).
-Qualified cardinality restrictions are encapsulated in the interfaces `CardinalityQRestriction`, `MinCardinalityQRestriction` and `CardinalityQRestriction`.
-`OntModel` also provides methods for creating and accessing qualified cardinality restrictions.
-Since they are not part of the OWL 1.0 language definition, qualified cardinality restrictions are not supported in OWL ontologies.
-Qualified cardinality restrictions were added to the  OWL 2 update.
-OWL2 support in Jena will be added in due course.

 Jena provides a number of ways of creating restrictions, or retrieving them from a model.
-Firstly, you can retrieve a general restriction from the model by its URI, if known.

-    // get restriction with a given URI
+    // list restriction with a given
-    Restriction r = m.getRestriction( NS + "theName" );
+    OntRestriction r = m.ontObjects(OntClass.ObjectSomeValuesFrom.class);

 You can create a new restriction created by nominating the property that the restriction applies to:

     // anonymous restriction on property p
-    OntProperty p = m.createOntProperty( NS + "p" );
+    OntObjectProperty p = m.createObjectProperty( NS + "p" );
-    Restriction anonR = m.createRestriction( p );

-Since a restriction is typically not assigned a URI in an ontology, retrieving an existing restriction by name may not be possible.
-However, you can list all of the restrictions in a model and search for the one you want:

-    Iterator<Restriction> i = m.listRestrictions();
-    while (i.hasNext()) {
+    OntClass c = m.createOntClass( NS + "c" );
-        Restriction r = i.next();
+    OntClass.Restriction r = m.createObjectMaxCardinality( p, 42, c );
-        if (isTheOne( r )) {
-            // handle the restriction
-        }
-    }

 A common case is that we want the restrictions on some property `p`.
 In this case, from an object denoting `p` we can list the restrictions that mention that property:

-    OntProperty p = m.getProperty( NS + "p" );
+    OntObjectProperty p = m.getObjectProperty( NS + "p" );
-    Iterator<Restriction> i = p.listReferringRestrictions();
+    Stream<OntClass.Restriction> i = p.referringRestrictions();
-    while (i.hasNext()) {
-        Restriction r = i.next();
-        // now handle the restriction ...
-    }

 A general restriction can be converted to a specific type of restriction via `as...` methods (if the information is already in the